 As with all interviews you will want to do some preparation.
 The preparation for a panel interview requires a little more work because you should look up each person who will be there.
 You will

 want to consider what matters to them, how that will shape their questions, and how you should respond.
 Knowing how to respond to basic questions with different angles is great so you can be ready no matter who asks the question.
-You could also answer a question a couple different ways to show your value to multiple teams at once.
+You could also answer a question a couple of different ways to show your value to multiple teams at once.
 “By taking a role-specific question and molding it to apply to each person on the panel, you’ve strengthened your rapport with the entire group—instead of just the question-asker.”

 No matter how much preparation you do, what it all comes down to is what you practice.
 Body language is of utmost importance, especially in panel interviews.
 It’s not you across the table from one person; it’s you across the table from many, all eyes on you.
 Be aware of your body language so you are portraying the right message.
 The benefit of an in-person interview is that you are able to use your body language and your voice to get your message through, rather than just the latter.

 When anticipating a panel interview you should be expecting some behavioral questions.
 Multiple people will be asking you questions, they will want to know how you react in certain situations, and examples of how you have done so in the past.
-“The best way to answer these questions is give a PAR answer.
+“The best way to answer these questions is to give a PAR answer.
 Tell about the Problem you handled, the Action you took, and the Result of the action.”

 Work the Room (or Table)

 To start the interview off right, try to introduce yourself to each interviewer and if you can get their business card, this will help you remember them, and have contact info for follow-up.
 Once everyone is seated, perhaps the most uncomfortable part about panel interviews begins.
 Who do you look at when you’re speaking, do you look at the person who posed the question to you, to the person with the most hiring power, or the person who smiles the most?
 The answer: Everyone!
-You should direct you answer to the person who asked the question and then as you begin to expand or explain details move your gaze to look at everyone at the table.
+You should direct your answer to the person who asked the question and then as you begin to expand or explain details move your gaze to look at everyone at the table.